Program Overview

 Program History

 On October 1, 2009, the Maryland Department of Transportation State Highway Administration (MDOT SHA), Maryland Transportation Authority (MDTA) and the Maryland State Police (MSP) launched a pilot automated speed enforcement program.
+Following the success of the pilot program, the long-term Maryland SafeZones program was launched on July 1, 2010.

 Current Program